anayahall/are-ps2/README.md

 The second problem set for ARE 212.

 ## How do I use it
 Clone the repo from github.com and open in R-studio!
-This can be done on the command line or directly in R-studio with the url from github.com.
+This can be done on the command line or directly in R-studio with the url from github.com (big green button above).

-### Basic workflow for version control
+## Basic workflow for version control
 In your directory, **check for updates** in remote repository using:

 	git fetch